A history of the trombone in timeline form. For sources see Trombone History Bibliography.

 c.
 1610—The Judgment of Midas, a painting by Flemish artist Adriaen van Stalbemt, includes a trombone.
 As in numerous Flemish paintings, the trombone rests on the ground rather than being played (see below image; public domain).

 c.
-1610—Piacenza, Italy: A fresco by Lorenzo Garbieri in the tribuna of the Duomo di Piacenza includes a depiction of an angel playing trombone with a diverse instrumental ensemble of other angel-musicians (see facing image; click for larger view; public domain) (Brogi pl.
+1610—Piacenza, Italy: A fresco by Lorenzo Garbieri in the tribuna of the Duomo di Piacenza includes a depiction of an angel playing trombone with a diverse instrumental ensemble of other angel-musicians (see below image; click to expand; public domain) (Brogi pl.
 203; Neilson, Camillo Procaccini, Paintings and Drawings, pl.
 147, where Neilson lists the artists as Camillo Procaccini and Ludovico Carracci).

 c.
 1610—Rome, Italy: Lionello Spada’s painting, Concert, which shows a group of musicians presumably preparing for a performance, includes a clear depiction of a musician removing the outer slide of a trombone (see below image; public domain) (Egan; Monducci 81).

 c.
-1610—Antonio Maria Viani’s Parnassus as Allegory of Mantuan Literary Glory, located in the Hall of Mirrors of the Ducal Palace, features what appears to be a woman holding a trombone (see detail and full image below; public domain) (special thanks to John Rojak).
+1610—Mantua, Italy: Antonio Maria Viani’s Parnassus as Allegory of Mantuan Literary Glory, located in the Hall of Mirrors of the Ducal Palace, features what appears to be a woman holding a trombone (see detail and full image below; public domain) (special thanks to John Rojak).

 1610—Canterbury, England: A quartet of instrumentalists consisting of 2 trombones and 2 cornetts is retained at the Canterbury Cathedral.
 The group’s functions is “to make music in the quire” of the Cathedral, on feast days, and on vigils (Bowers 440).